 In 1916, celebrated Harlem Renaissance poet and playwright, Angelina Weld Grimké, described one of her characters who shines in spite of the violent prejudice and turbulence of her time as “loving, young, joyous, and vital.”

-Produced by James Dennen & Ojeya Cruz Banks
+Produced and Directed by Ojeya Cruz Banks & James Dennen

-Designed by Thomas Mauney, Rebecca Baygents Turk, and Christian Faur
+Designed by Christian Faur, Thomas Mauney, and Rebecca Baygents Turk

 Performance Dates and Times are as follows: